dimmediato/DAPLINK.AI-Project/.ipynb_checkpoints/README-checkpoint.md

 # DAPLINK.AI-Project
-First Pipeline: JSON input.
-Second Pipeline: rag (retrieval-augmented generation) need the input of some report, prompt engineering (evaluation system for the LLM to change the prompt).
+First Pipeline: data input and JSON output.
+Second Pipeline: rag (retrieval-augmented generation) need the input of some report, prompt engineering.
 Third pipeline: dashboard (linked to second pipeline)

-Other Pipeline: Specific dental questions related to the report.
-How to classify questions and how to score them.

 Core Product Functionality:
 DAPLINK offers an automated valuation tool for dental clinics.
 The current version is a demo app that visualizes key revenue metrics to provide an overview of a clinic's financial health and estimated value.
 More valuation-assistance features are planned for future releases.